Abraham-Einstein/MAFS/README.md

 ## 💡Acknowledgements
 Our code is built based on [PSFusion](https://github.com/Linfeng-Tang/PSFusion) and [DeFusion](https://github.com/erfect2020/DecompositionForFusion).
 [SegMiF](https://github.com/JinyuanLiu-CV/SegMiF) and [CDDFuse](https://github.com/Zhaozixiang1228/MMIF-CDDFuse) primarily inspire this work.
 Please also follow their licenses.
 If you are inspired by [MRFS](https://github.com/HaoZhang1018/MRFS), please also cite their paper.
-We also sincerely thank [Xihang Hu's](https://github.com/hu-xh) valuable suggestion during the experimental implementation.
-If you're interested in the field of salient object detection, please refer to [hu-xh](https://github.com/hu-xh).
+We sincerely thank Dr [Xihang Hu's](https://github.com/hu-xh) valuable suggestion during the experimental implementation.
+If you're interested in the field of salient object detection or camouflaged object detection, please refer to [hu-xh](https://github.com/hu-xh).
 Thank you all for your attention.